microsoft/playwright/docs/src/api/params.md

 Maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [`method: BrowserContext.setDefaultTimeout`].

-## python-evaluate-force-expression
-* langs: python
-- `force_expr` <boolean>

-Whether to treat given `expression` as JavaScript evaluate expression, even though it looks like an arrow function.
-Optional.

 ## shared-context-params-list
 - %%-context-option-acceptdownloads-%%
 - %%-context-option-ignorehttpserrors-%%